DioxusLabs/dioxus/docs/src/cmd/build.md

         --release                [default: false]
 ```

-You can use this command to build project to `out_dir` :
+You can use this command to build a project:

 ```
 dioxus build --release